mr-veeru/AccessVault/README.md

 *   **Microservice Architecture:** Separate Flask services for `Admin` and `User` operations, ensuring scalability and maintainability.
 *   **Role-Based Access Control (RBAC):** Granular permissions for `admin` and `user` roles to secure functionality.
 *   **JWT-Based Authentication:** Industry-standard JSON Web Tokens for secure and stateless API authentication.
-*   **PostgreSQL Database:** Reliable and high-performance data storage, integrated seamlessly with Supabase.
+*   **PostgreSQL Database:** A reliable and high-performance data storage solution, integrated seamlessly with Supabase.
-*   **Comprehensive API Documentation:** Interactive Swagger UI for both Admin and User services, making API exploration a breeze.
+*   **Comprehensive API Documentation:** An interactive Swagger UI is available for both Admin and User services, making API exploration effortless.
 *   **Modern ReactJS Frontend:** A sleek and responsive user interface built with TypeScript and styled using Tailwind CSS.
 *   **Secure Password Handling:** Robust password policies including minimum length, uppercase, lowercase, digit, and special character requirements.
 *   **Dynamic Account Status:** Admins can easily activate or deactivate user accounts via the dashboard.
-*   **Flexible Role Management:** Users can be promoted to admin role with automatic session handling.
+*   **Flexible Role Management:** Users can be promoted to the admin role with automatic session handling.

 ## 🚀 Getting Started